moby/moby/docs/sources/introduction/technology.md

 ## The underlying technology

-The power of Docker comes from the underlying technology.
+The power of Docker comes from the underlying technology it is built from.
 A series of operating system features are carefully glued together to provide Docker's features and provide an easy to use interface to those features.
-In this section, we will see the main Linux kernel features that Docker uses to make easy containerization happen.
+In this section, we will see the main operating system features that Docker uses to make easy containerization happen.

 ### Namespaces

-Docker takes advantage of a technology called `namespsaces` to provide an isolated workspace we call a *container*.
+Docker takes advantage of a technology called `namespaces` to provide an isolated workspace we call a *container*.
 When you run a container, Docker creates a set of *namespaces* for that container.